ivantcholakov/starter-public-edition-4/README.md

 Since CodeIgniter 3.0 has not been officially released yet, its documentation may be temporarily accessed these ways:

+* from this announced as official link: http://www.codeigniter.com/userguide3/
-* From the repository source: https://github.com/bcit-ci/CodeIgniter/tree/develop/user_guide_src
+* from the repository source: https://github.com/bcit-ci/CodeIgniter/tree/develop/user_guide_src
-* From the CodeIgniter 3 Documentation Nightlies supported by Lonnie Ezell: http://ci3docs.cibonfire.com/
+* from the CodeIgniter 3 Documentation Nightlies supported by Lonnie Ezell: http://ci3docs.cibonfire.com/

 Requirements
 ------------